ericroys/tic-tac-toe-withReact/README.md

 ## Features

 ### The Game Board
 The game board is a 3x3 matrix.
-When hovering over a cell, it will show a dotted line boarder when you are allowed to move there.
+When hovering over a cell, it will show a dotted line border when you are allowed to move there.
 When a game is won, the color of the Xs or Os will change color to indicate which series provides the win.